 Where is Batalha Monastery

-The rather impressive Batalha Monastery is located in the small town of Batalha in the Leira District in Central Portugal.
+Batalha Monastery, an impressive example of gothic architecture is located in the small town of Batalha in the Leira District in Central Portugal.
 It’s one of Portugal’s most important Gothic sites and was designated as a UNESCO World Heritage Site in 1983.